WiserSolutions/package-seed/README.md

 npx @wisersolutions/package-seed
 ```

 This will seed the new package with the default setup.
-Note that the package description needs
+Package description should either be added
-to be added manually.
+manually or using the `-d` command-line option.

 _Note: The seed data expects the package to be hosted under the `WiserSolutions` GitHub organization.
 If that's not the case, make sure to replace all instances of that label in the seeded sources._